 The SR-71 was the last major military aircraft to be designed using a ‘slide rule’

-There are countless incredible facts about the SR-71 that would warrant a place on this list, but this is one of the few facts that pertains specifically to the incredible people tasked with developing it.
+There are countless incredible facts about the SR-71 that would warrant a place on this list, but this is one of the few facts that pertain specifically to the incredible people tasked with developing it.
 Not long after the SR-71 took to the sky, the most difficult mathematical aspects of aircraft design were handed off to computers that could crunch the numbers more quickly and reliably — but that wasn’t the case for the Blackbird.
 Kelly Johnson and his team used their “slide rules,” which were basically just specialized rulers with a slide that designers could use to aid them in their calculations in designing the mighty Blackbird.
 Years later, the aircraft was reviewed using modern aviation design computers only to reveal that the machines would not have suggested any changes to the design.

 Just for fun, here’s Major Brian Shul’s incredible “Speed Check” story about flying the Blackbird